Patrick Fischler: Career

-Increased recognition
+Recognition

 Fischler auditioned for the role of insult comic Jimmy Barrett on the AMC drama series Mad Men, of which he was a fan.
 Alex Witchel, a writer from The New York Times Magazine who sat in on Fischler's audition, said he was "breathtakingly good".
-The character, Jimmy Barrett, is a client of the advertising company within the show, and his wife Bobbie sleeps with protagonist Don Draper.
+The character, Jimmy Barrett, appears in television ads for a client of the advertising company within the show, and his wife Bobbie sleeps with protagonist Don Draper.
 Series creator and executive producer Matthew Weiner cast Fischler because he felt the actor had a "New York quality" that he wanted the character to have.
 Weiner said of him: "Patrick has this tremendous edge.
 There was something very old-fashioned about the way he dealt with the character."
 Fischler said entertainer Joey Bishop was a major influence on how he played the role because he wanted Jimmy Barrett to have a charming element to him and make people laugh even while he said horrible things, as Bishop did.
 Fischler received a great deal of exposure and increase in name recognition after his role on Mad Men.
 During one episode, Jimmy tells Don's wife Betty about her husband's infidelity, then confronts Don and tells him off about his cheating.
 Fischler called receiving that script "the highlight of my career so far", adding: "After Mad Men I got a lot of 'How dare you speak to Don Draper like that? ...
 People, mainly women, were mad at me that I told Don off.
 I took it as a compliment."
 Fischler had been in talks to appear on the Showtime drama series Californication, and ended up appearing in four episodes.

 Starting in 2009, Fischler became a recurring cast member on both the ABC drama series Lost and the NBC police drama Southland.
 He was cast in Lost immediately after the pilot for Southland was filmed and worked on both shows over the course of six months.
 To do so, he constantly flew back and forth between Hawaii, where Lost is filmed, and Los Angeles, where Southland is filmed, while simultaneously dealing with his wife's pregnancy.
 Fischler said the Lost producers were "incredibly accommodating" to his schedule.
 On Southland he played Detective Kenny No-Gun; series creator Ann Biderman described him as a "brilliant, incredibly versatile actor".
 Although originally expected to appear in only two Lost episodes, he ended up guest starring in nine, appearing in the fifth season as Phil, a member of the Dharma Initiative during a part of the show set in 1977.
 When he auditioned for the role, Fischler did not know the storyline would move from the present to the past, and did not learn this until he was handed his first script.
 In a May 2009 interview, Fischler said, "This is not a joke: a year ago if you were to ask me what are the two shows I want to be on, I would have said Mad Men and Lost."